mbailey/keycutter/README.md

 *18 Mar 2024 - Preview release for review only*

-Ever wondered how to contribute to an open-source project on GitHub using a work-managed (i.e. untrusted) laptop, without compromising the security of your personal GitHub account?
-Keycutter was born trying to solve that problem.
+Ever wondered how to contribute to an open-source project on GitHub from an employer managed (i.e. untrusted) laptop, without compromising the security of your personal GitHub account?
+Keycutter came out of an attempt to solve this problem but evolved into a tool to make managment of FIDO SSH Keys easy.

-**Benefits**:

-- Automatically selects correct SSH key for:
+## Keycutter creates

+- FIDO SSH Keys on Hardware Security Keys
-    - Signing your Git commits
+- Git config:
-    - Pushing / Pulling from repos

-While hardware security keys have long supported SSH Keys (via GPG), adoption has been limited by the complexity of creating and managing them.
-FIDO SSH Keys, introduced in 2020, support multiple keys coexisting on the same device and Keycutter can reduce the time and effort required to create and manage them from hours to minutes.
+    - Commit and tag signing
+    - User Name and Email
+- SSH config:
+    - Host alias automates SSH Key selection for authenticate

+*While initially created for use with Yubikeys and GitHub, Keycutter can support other devices and services.*

+## FIDO SSH Keys

 FIDO SSH keys reside in Hardware Security Keys which allow for: